-Shopping for solar window films can be incredibly stressful.
+Shopping for solar window film can be incredibly stressful.
 There are what feels like an overwhelming number of options to choose from and the language for those who aren’t in the industry can be confusing.
 That’s why we recommend giving a professional in the industry a call to assist you in making the best educated decision for your home or office.
 However, for those of you who like independent research we can provide you some tools to make your search a little easier.
 As experts in the industry with over 30 years of knowledge and experience, there’s no better company to trust when it comes to getting the right information.
 So let’s get started.

 The vocabulary for solar window films doesn’t have to seem like a foreign language to you.
 Allow us to provide you with this glossary to help you best understand the terminology you will come across while researching solar window film.
 Here’s some terms to know when shopping for film: